-Indiana’s state and local law enforcement agencies handle all criminal information including arrest data for the state.
+IN state and local law enforcement agencies handle all criminal information including arrest data for the state.
 They offer a few different options for arrest records.
-The first is someone’s limited criminal history, which includes only arrests in the state of Indiana.
+The first is someone’s limited criminal history, which includes only arrests in this state.
 This search is a name-based search.
 To obtain, the individual will need someone’s name and date of birth.
-The second type is a fingerprint-based search, and this will include a complete criminal history but not federal crimes.
+The second type is a fingerprint-based search, and this will include a complete criminal background check but not federal crimes.
 Then they offer a national criminal history through fingerprints, which will give the requestor the person’s entire arrests, charges, and dispositions.

 Yes.
-Arrest records are publicly accessible in Indiana.
+Indiana arrest records are publicly accessible.
 The state has a dedicated website where someone can choose from a variety of methods to search for and find criminal records including arrests.
 They offer both name and fingerprint searches.
 Each report, however, includes different information.

 |Black or African American||42%|